isabella232/scope-services/tutorial-console-logger.rst

     tag: 0
     payload: ["window-manager"]

 This log documents that the client connects to the host, requests the ``HostInfo`` and enables the required services.

-It happens as part of the building process of the client application.
+This happens as part of the building process of the client application.
 There are three points where we can hook up to it:

 * the load event
-* a framework specific ``on_services_created`` event
+* a framework specific ``services-created`` event
-* another framework specific ``on_services_enabled`` event
+* another framework specific ``services-enabled`` event

 The load event callback is defined in ``build_application.js`` at the bottom: